windo/Theory-of-Magicity/doc/README.txt

 --[ Theory of Magicity ]--

 For windows distribution, you should be able to just run the magicity.exe and the game should run.
+If you want to build the windows binary, you need python, pygame, py2exe, numpy and python-opengl.

 For real operating systems, you should make sure that you have pygame installed, for example, on Debian: